Your Remote Desktop Services session has ended, possibly for...

 Now, let’s work through how it works:

 Step 1.
 Download it.
 Install and run the utility on both the host computer (the recipient) and the client computer (the controller).
-Make sure that the two PC are connected to the network.
+Make sure that the two PCs are connected to the network.

 Step 2.
 Then, click "Device" and find out the remote PC that you want to access.
-Click "Remote control" to get one-click remote access to the remote PC.
+Click "One-click control" to get one-click remote access to the remote PC.

 Step 3.
 Then you can see the desktop of the remote computer and take operations as if you were sitting in front of it.